innofactororg/bicep-action/README.md

       # The template address.
       #
-      # A path or URI to the template / Bicep file or a template spec resource id.
+      # A path or URI to the a file or a template spec resource id.
       #
       # Default: main.bicep
       code_template: main.bicep

       # Deployment parameter values.
       #
-      # Parameters may be supplied from a file using the @{path} syntax, a JSON string,
-      # or as <KEY=VALUE> pairs.
-Parameters are evaluated in order, so when a value is
+      # A path, URI, JSON string, or <KEY=VALUE> pairs.
-      # assigned twice, the latter value will be used.
-It is recommended that you supply
-      # your parameters file first, and then override selectively using KEY=VALUE syntax.
       #
       # Default: ''
       parameters: main.bicepparam